VAR-META-Tech/unreal-nibi/README.md

 The CW721 contract is a specification for non-fungible tokens (NFTs) built on the CosmWasm platform.
 Inspired by Ethereum's ERC721 standard, CW721 introduces enhancements tailored to the CosmWasm ecosystem.
 These enhancements aim to provide a robust framework for creating and managing NFTs within decentralized applications (dApps) on the CosmWasm network.

 You can check out this file to see how to deploy CW721 contract and Mint an NFT [./deploy_cw721.md](./deploy_cw721.md)

+### License

+This project is licensed under the Apache-2.0 License.
+Refer to the LICENSE.txt file for details.